Avidan87/MCP-SERVER

 - PyTorch: Deep learning framework

-- MiDaS: Depth estimation model
+- Depth Anything V2: State-of-the-art depth estimation model

 - OpenCV: Image processing